 ACTION NEED DESCRIPTION IMPORT.
 EFFORT METRIC 3.3.A Develop a tourist carrying capacity study, including the target number of cruise ship port calls/annually.
 Unplanned tourism growth will result in unanticipated negative consequences.
 While cruise ship visitation provides economics opportunities, they can also create impacts including vehicle and pedestrian congestion, new development not consistent with the character of the town, and environmental impacts.
 Assess existing and future visitor demand and community visitor capacity to forecast needed growth or caps on growth to establish the desired balance between positive economics and negative visitor impacts.
-Medium Develop study prior to point where community has concerns with cruise ship impacts.
-3.3.B Ports and Harbors: Upgrade Kelsey Dock for cruise ships (structural, motor coach staging, wayfinding, seawalk) Kelsey Dock is in need of structural improvements to support the continue use by cruise ships and other vessels that use the dock year round.
+Medium Advanced Develop study as required by increased cruise ship visitation.
+3.3.B Ports and Harbors: Upgrade Kelsey Dock for cruise ships (structural, motor coach staging, wayfinding, seawalk).
+Kelsey Dock requires upgrades in order to continue to service existing uses and to properly service desired future uses.
+Kelsey Dock is in need of structural improvements to support the continue use by cruise ships and other vessels that use the dock year round.
 Weight restrictions are now in place for vehicles driving on the deck creating operations and safety concerns.
 Plan, design, and construct the needed improvements.
-Medium Upgrade dock.
-3.3.C Enhance the Old Town site as an important local destination Old Town (West of Alaska Avenue) has the potential to be a key destination for Valdez (and the state) and has stories that are not being told effectively.
+Medium Advanced Upgrade dock.
+3.3.C Enhance the Old Town site as an important local destination.
+Old Town suffers from a lack of investment in illustrating and telling the story of Valdez.
+Old Town (West of Alaska Avenue) has the potential to be a key destination for Valdez (and the state) and has stories that are not being told effectively.
 Developing in a sensitive and appropriate manner with a focus on interpretation and passive recreation is desired.
 Include partners in telling these stories.
-Medium Develop facilities at Old Town within ten years.
-3.3.D Enhance trail facilities by adding wayfinding and installing trailhead facilities Installation of additional highway and pedestrian signage identifying trails in Valdez to help visitors find and use trails more easily.
+Develop a carrying capacity study to protect the site resources.
+Medium Advanced Develop facilities at Old Town within ten years.
+3.3.D Enhance trail facilities by adding wayfinding and installing trailhead facilities.
+Trails can be difficult for visitors to find and often lack trash and sanitation facilities.
+Installation of additional highway and pedestrian signage identifying trails in Valdez to help visitors find and use trails more easily.
 Include trash cans, restroom facilities (where appropriate), organized parking, and other typical trailhead facilities.
-Medium Trailhead signage and facilities installed.
+Medium Moderate Trailhead signage and facilities installed.